Nath28m/CTF-writeups-tryhackme/Internal.md

 jenkins@jenkins:/$
 ```

-And we're in the docker enviroment !!!!!
+And we're in the docker environment !!!!!

 ## 5. Privilege Escalation (Root)